Constructing Interpretable Features from Compositional Neuron Groups: Concept Steering Evaluations

 \section{Concept Steering Evaluations}

-In this section, we turn to measure the steering effectiveness of MLP features while ensuring that model fluency is preserved.
-We show that MLP features match and often exceed the steering performance of strong unsupervised and supervised baselines trained on MLP outputs.
+In this section, we show that MLP features match and often exceed the steering performance of strong unsupervised and supervised baselines.
 Together with the interpretability results, these findings show the success of our approach in isolating meaningful neuron combinations used by the model.